 tag=97 A client bind operation

 tag=100 The entry for which you were searching

 tag=101 The result from a search operation

 tag=103 The result from a modify operation

 tag=105 The result from an add operation

 tag=107 The result from a delete operation

 tag=109 The result from a modify DN operation

 tag=111 The result from a compare operation

-tag=115 A search reference when the entry you perform your search on holds a referral to the entry you require.
-Search references are expressed in terms of a referral.
+tag=115 A search reference when the entry you perform

-tag=120 A result from an extended operation
+- tag=115 A search reference when the entry you perform your search on holds a referral to the entry you require.
+Search references are expressed in terms of a referral. - tag=120 A result from an extended operation